Today we’ll cover the shelf life, storage options, and spoilage of pita bread.

 - Pita Bread Shelf Life and Spoilage Summary

 How Long Does Pita Bread Last?

-Of course, you can still eat stale pita bread, and if you fill the pockets with some delicious food, the flatbreads will still taste quite good.
+Of course, you can still eat stale pita bread, and if you fill the pockets with some delicious food, the dish will still taste quite good.
 Probably not ideal, but good enough if you’re hungry and looking for a quick bite to eat.

 Long story short, the sooner you get to your pitas, the better quality you get.

-If you need more time than a few days, or you don’t want to worry about eating your leftovers before they dry out and harden, freezing is a great solution.
+And if you need more time than a few days, or you don’t want to worry about eating your leftovers before they dry out and harden, freezing is a great solution.

 The flatbreads freeze well, and I wrote a guide on freezing pita bread on our sister site CanYouFreezeThis.com.
 It’s a must-read if you’re interested in freezing your pitas.